 How does it work?

 With the Soccer program, students must choose a minimum of 12 credits from our range of academic courses.
 We offer courses in Spanish language, Spanish culture, Liberal Arts and Business among other areas of study.
 Alongside their studies, they are also placed in a local football team with one of the following Sevillian soccer clubs: Triana CF, Azahar CF or Calavera CF. Students participate in 3 weekly training sessions and various friendly matches throughout the term.
+To learn more about the different academic programs that we offer through the spring term please visit our website here.

 Why play soccer in Spain?